 Here we briefly discuss known phase space structures that are approximated by the class boundaries predicted by SVM.
 The class boundaries are formed by the intersection of the stable and unstable invariant manifolds of unstable periodic orbits with the surface.
 The invariant manifolds guide the trajectories from the potential well to dissociation or back to one of the potential wells \cite{mauguiere2014roaming,mauguiere2014multiple,krajnak2018phase}.

-There are three important families of periodic orbits and at every fixed energy $0 \leq E \leq 2.5$ each family contains two orbits related by symmetry: \begin{itemize} \item two inner periodic orbits (orange in Fig. \ref{fig:orbits}) delimit two potential wells corresponding to bound isomers of CH$_4^+$, \item two outer orbits (one clockwise, one counter-clockwise) due to a centrifugal barrier \cite{krajnak2018phase}, that delimit the dissociated states (red in Fig. \ref{fig:orbits}), \item two middle orbits (one clockwise, one counter-clockwise) in the flat region crucial for the definition of roaming. \end{itemize} For every orbit $\Gamma$ with the configuration space projection $(r_\Gamma, \theta_\Gamma)$, the corresponding dividing surface (DS) is defined as the set of all points, $(r_\Gamma, p_r, \theta_\Gamma, p_\theta)$, on the energy surface such that $H(r_\Gamma, p_r, \theta_\Gamma, p_\theta)=E$.
-The inner DSs are known to be spheres, one corresponding to each periodic orbit, while the middle and outer DSs are known to be tori, each containing two orbits \cite{Mauguiere2016}.
-Because a trajectory can intersect a DS at a given point in two different directions, for example $\dot{r}>0$ and $\dot{r}<0$ in case of the outer DS, in all of the following when we refer to a DS we mean its outward half.
+There are three important families of periodic orbits and at every fixed energy $0 \leq E \leq 2.5$ each family contains two orbits related by symmetry: \begin{itemize} \item two inner periodic orbits (orange in Fig. \ref{fig:orbits}) delimit two potential wells corresponding to bound isomers of CH$_4^+$, \item two outer orbits (one clockwise, one counter-clockwise) due to a centrifugal barrier \cite{krajnak2018phase}, that delimit the dissociated states (red in Fig. \ref{fig:orbits}), \item two middle orbits (one clockwise, one counter-clockwise) in the flat region crucial for the definition of roaming. \end{itemize}

-Directly dissociating trajectories evolve from a well to the dissociated states passing through an inner, the middle and the outer DS.
-Isomerising trajectories originate in a well, pass through the middle DS and end in a well without ever reaching the outer DS.
-Similarly non-reactive trajectories go from dissociated states to dissociated states via the middle DS without ever reaching an inner DS.
-Roaming is defined as the evolution of trajectories from either of the potential wells to the dissociated states while crossing the middle DS more than once \cite{mauguiere2014roaming}.
+Based on dynamical properties, previous works on Chesnavich's CH$_4^+$ system distinguished between the following types of dynamics: direct dissociation, roaming, isomerisation and non-reactive trajectories.
+These types are defined using dividing surfaces (DS) constructed from periodic orbits.
+We provide the construction details and define types of trajectories in Supplementary information.
+As found by \cite{krajnak2018phase, krajnak2018influence}, all types of trajectories cross the outward half of the middle DS, which is a surface that has the same configuration space projection as the middle orbits.
+The inner and outer DSs are defined analogously, see Supplementary information.
+The middle DS is hence the ideal surface to study the dynamics in Chesnavich's CH$_4^+$ system.